kubernetes/website/content/en/docs/concepts/workloads/controllers/job.md

-In the example above, the rule of the success policy specifies that the Job should be marked succeeded and terminate the lingering Pods if one of the 0, 1, and 2 indexes succeeded.
+In the example above, the rule of the success policy specifies that the Job should be marked succeeded and terminate the lingering Pods if one of the 0, 2, and 3 indexes succeeded.

+Note that the `succeededIndexes` is represented as intervals separated by a hyphen.
+The number are listed in represented by the first and last element of the series, separated by a hyphen.

 {{< note >}}
 When you specify both a success policy and some terminating policies such as `.spec.backoffLimit` and `.spec.podFailurePolicy`,